acostabh/ML-Unarchive-Projects-add-new-member-sample-script/README.md

 This shell script bundle (Mac/Linux) uses various Mavenlink API endpoints to:

   1. Get a list of archived Projects onto a CSV file (ML_Archived_Projects.csv)
-  2. Get a list of account users onto aCSV
+  2. Get a list of account users onto a CSV files (users.csv)
-  3. Bulk un-archive Projects, from the ML_Archived_Projects.csv file above
+  3. Bulk un-archive Projects
-  4. Bulk invite account members to the newly un-archived projects, from the ML_Archived_Projects.csv file above
+  4. Bulk invite account members to the newly un-archived projects

-Disclaimer: These scripts are provided as sample code and they are NOT official Mavenlink tools, but generated as part of an exercise to investigate the use of Mavenlink's API based on specific scenarios.
+Disclaimer: These scripts are provided as sample code and they are NOT official Mavenlink tools, they have been generated as part of an exercise to investigate the use of Mavenlink's API based on specific scenarios.
 The developer accepts no liability for any issues that could arise from using these scripts.

 ## Pre-Requisites ##